March 15-18, 2026

 Tianxi Cai is the John Rock Professor of Population and Translational Data Science at the Harvard T.H.
 Chan School of Public Health and a Professor of Biomedical Informatics at Harvard Medical School.
 She co-directs the VERITY Bioinformatics Core at Brigham and Women’s Hospital and the Applied Bioinformatics Core at the Veterans Health Administration.
 As the founding director of the Translational Data Science Center for a Learning Health System and director of the Big Data Analytics Core at HMS, she leads efforts to provide statistical and biomedical informatics support to both the Harvard research community and external partners, including the VA and industry.
 Dr. Cai’s research focuses on developing innovative statistical and machine learning methods—such as semi-supervised learning, high-dimensional inference, robust transfer learning, graphical models, and federated learning—to address challenges in analyzing large-scale, multi-institutional biomedical data.
 Her team has successfully built scalable tools for extracting real-world evidence, performing text mining, and enabling predictive analytics using diverse sources including electronic health records, genomics, cohort studies, and clinical trials.

-University of Pennsylvania
+University of Michigan Medical School

 Biography